UCL-MIRSG/ansible-role-install-python/README.md

 ## Role Variables

+`install_python` is a dictionary contains the following varialbes:

+`version`: the version of Python to install.
+This defaults to `"3"`.

+`pip_version`: the version of pip to update to.
+This defaults to `"21.3.1"`.

+`pip_executable`: path to the pip executalbe to use for installing packages.
+This defaults to `"pip3"`

-`install_python_3_packages`: list of packages to be installed when Python 3 is the default interpreter.
+`system_packages`: list of system packages to be installed along with Python.
 This defaults to:

 ```yaml
 - python3